 The role of the SAR panel – reviewing all SAR referrals

 The primary role of the SAR Panel is to consider all SAR referrals to determine if there is a statutory obligation to conduct a SAR (i.e. whether the referral meets the criteria outlined in 2.1.1 or 2.1.2 of this policy).

 A SAR must be commissioned if there is a statutory requirement to do so when all the criteria and conditions have been met.

 A discretionary SAR may be needed where part of the criteria/conditions have been met and the panel feel there is multi agency learning.

 The SAR panel will carefully consider whether requesting a discretionary SAR would be a worthwhile exercise: i.e. if a multi-agency review process has the potential to identify sufficient lessons to enhance partnership working, improve outcomes for adults and families and prevent similar abuse and neglect in the future.

 The Chair of the SAR panel should also consider whether another review or learning process has already been commenced that will identify and share lessons to be learned, or which the SSAB could potentially feed into to avoid duplication (e.g. Domestic Homicide Review or Serious Incident process).

-The role of the SAR panel
+The role of the SAR panel - oversee all SAR reviews

-SAR panel decision - reaching a consensus
+SAR Panel Decision – reaching a consensus